 Flisat table hack tip: The flisat is 48cm, or almost 19 inches tall.
 The stools are 28 cm (11 inches) tall.

-Ikea Flisat Stools: you can also Flisat stools in Ikea stores.
+Ikea Flisat Stools: the Flisat stool are available in Ikea stores.
 You can also usually find the stools for sale on Amazon – check prices now!

 4 | Use Latt chairs

 Ikea have complemented the Flisat table with a matching stool.
 However, many parents prefer a seat with a back for younger kids.
 Our solution: switch out our Latt chairs from our Latt children’s table set.
 They work perfectly with the table!